Skip to main content

 Poor sleep is linked to signs of premature aging.
 It also puts more stress on the body, making it harder to recover from everyday wear and tear.

-These are some ways in which lack of sleep can affect your health.
+Here are five ways in which lack of sleep can affect your health.

 Not getting enough sleep can also make it harder to maintain and manage your weight